denialromeo/danielmoore.us/about.md

 <a href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
     {%comment%}
+    <p>"If your opponent is of choleric temper, irritate him. <a href="https://qr.ae/praKhq">Pretend to be weak</a>, that he may grow arrogant. &nbsp;If he is taking his ease, give him no rest.
+If his forces are united, separate them." &ndash; <a href="http://classics.mit.edu/Tzu/artwar.html">Sun Tzu</a></p>
         <li>Pay attention to the Federal Reserve.
 In 2021, they <a href="https://www.reuters.com/business/finance/fed-officials-sell-stocks-avoid-apparent-conflict-interest-2021-09-09/">sold at the peak</a>.
 If they sell, you sell.
 Also&nbsp;pay attention to the Chinese government.
 They banned Bitcoin <a href="https://www.theverge.com/2021/9/24/22691472/china-central-bank-cryptocurrency-illegal-bitcoin">at its peak</a>.</li>
         <li>Also listen to Warren Buffett, Charlie Munger, Ray Dalio, and Jeff Bezos.
 They are oracles.</li>
     <li>Everything is temporary.
 Companies, careers, cultures, currencies, countries.
 Do not become overly invested in anything.
 Be able to cut and run at a moment's notice.</li>